ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-4.md

   result_err.unwrap_or_default(); // 0
 ```

-This is also very similar to the `unwrap_or` where we supply a default value for the error case.
+This is also very similar to `unwrap_or` where, we supply a default value for the error case.
 In `unwrap_or_default` the default value is derived from the `Default` instance for type `T`:

 ```{.rust .scrollx}
 // pseudocode